DynamicsAndNeuralSystems/Time-reversibility/README.md

 after installing uv (if you're on linux and you have a `.bashrc` instead of a `.bash_profile`, change the above accordingly).

+Alternatively, you can install uv via brew

+    brew install uv

 To install this repository and its dependencis, run the following in a terminal:

     git clone git@github.com:teresa-dn/Time-reversibility.git